 Jeff serves as outside general counsel for several privately-held manufacturers, including family-owned businesses and many industrial B2B suppliers.
 Drawing upon his industry knowledge and experience, he develops solutions for businesses that operate within global supply chains and often lack commercial leverage.
 Jeff has assisted manufacturers with contract review and management, developing solutions for a litany of global compliance challenges, and resolving disputes of all kinds between OEMs, suppliers, and the like.
 As evidence of Jeff’s commitment to help his clients grow, Robinson+Cole received the President’s E-Award for Exports in 2019, a recognition given to persons, firms, or organizations which contribute significantly in the effort to increase United States exports.

 Jeff also counsels international companies that have operations in the United States, including manufacturers headquartered in Germany, Switzerland and Italy, among other countries.
 He navigates the cross-cultural differences that may exist within global companies and has been invited by his clients to conduct trainings throughout Europe and Asia.
 Jeff supports the work of economic development agencies that support direct foreign investment into the United States.
-He is a member of the Global Business Council of the Metro Hartford Alliance and has been asked to provide guidance for manufacturers who wish to set up successful operations in the United States.
+Jeff was selected by the U.S. Department of Commerce’s SelectUSA program to co-author a chapter in its Investor Guide for companies interested in making investments in the U.S. He is also a member of the Global Business Council of the Metro Hartford Alliance and has been asked to provide guidance for manufacturers who wish to set up successful operations in the United States.

 Manufacturing Business to Business Dispute Resolution / Litigation